ITR for Professionals/ Freelancers

 Inclusions

-- Salary, pension, one house property, and other sources permitted under ITR-4 for the year, as declared
+- Salary, pension, one house property, and the other-source items the ITR-4 FAQ names for the same return

 Exclusions